 The Group's interest rate risk arises from bank deposits, loans to employees, entrusted loans and borrowings.
-Bank deposits, loans to employees and entrusted loan at fixed rates expose the Group to fair value interest rate risk.
+Bank deposits, loans to employees and entrusted loans and borrowings at fixed interest rates expose the Group to fair value interest rate risk.
 The Group has not used any financial instruments to hedge its exposure to cash flow interest rate risk.